-We’ve all been there: a night out with your friends, drinks in the air and good times being had, only to wake up the next morning praying to the higher powers for an end to your pain (or at the very least, two Advils).
-It’s a hard lesson to learn.
-But sometimes, the best way to kick that hangover is to keep the celebrations going.
-Creating their own Hair of the Dog-style variations, we sourced some of Canada’s booziest talents to get you back on your feet and on with your day.
+We've all been there: a night out with friends, drinks in the air and good times being had , only to wake up the next night praying to the higher powers for an end to your pains (or at the very least, two Advils).
+It's a hard lesson to learn, but sometimes the best way to kick that hangover is to keep the celebration going.
+Creating their own Hair of the Dog-style variations, we sourced some of Canada's booziest talents to get you back on your feet and on with your day.

 Weekend at Mernie's

-“This cocktail fits into the Corpse Reviver category, which is designed to be a pick-me-up or morning-after drink – the name is a play on waking the dead.
-They tend to have a good mixture of sweet and tart, and a good bit of spirit to perk you up!”
+"The cocktail fits into the Corpse Reviver category, which is designed to be a pick-me-up cocktail or morning-after drink (the name is a play on waking the dead).
+They tend to have a good mixture of sweet and tart, and a good bit of spirit to perk you up!"

-Assemble and shake all ingredients, except nutmeg, into shaker for ten seconds.
+Assemble all ingredients, except nutmeg, into an empty shaker.
+Dry shake for ten seconds.

 Add ice and shake for an additional ten seconds.

-Serve over fresh ice.
-Garnish with nutmeg and orange wheel.
+Serve in highball glass over fresh ice.
+Garnish with nutmeg, orange wheel and straw.